 Section 2: Number of Board of Directors.

-The total membership of the Board shall at no time shall exceed fifteen (15) members.
+The total membership of the Board shall at no time, exceed thirteen 13) members.

 Section 3: Quorum and Voting.

 A quorum shall consist of 51% of the sitting Board of Directors at the time of the Board meeting.
-A majority vote of the directors’ present shall decide all questions.
+A majority vote of the directors present shall decide all questions.

 Board members may cast their votes when in attendance at a meeting.
-This includes virtual teleconference and video conferencing into a meeting.
-No proxies or mail in votes will be counted.
+This includes virtual attendance through teleconferencing and video conferencing. .
+No proxies or mail-in votes will be counted.

 Section 4: Vacancies.